 The use of illegal drugs and abuse of alcohol at the College workplace, on College property or at College activities both on and off campus impairs the safety and health of community members, inhibits the personal and academic growth of students, and undermines the public's confidence in the College.
 Only in an environment free of illegal drugs and alcohol abuse can the College fulfill its mission of developing the professional, social, cultural, and intellectual potential of each member of its community.
 For these reasons, it shall be the policy of MCLA that all College activities, College property, and the College workplace shall be free of the use of illegal drugs and the "abuse" of alcohol.
 MCLA recognizes the definition below of alcohol and other drug abuse.

 Responsible use of alcohol will be allowed at College activities and on College property only under specified conditions.
 First, possession and consumption are limited to persons of legal age and are confined to particular locations and/or events.
-Second, events where alcohol will be served, shall be managed through the Campus dining services.
-Third, resident students who are of legal age shall observe the regulations that control the possession, use or distribution of alcohol within residence areas.
+Second, events where alcohol is served, shall be managed through Campus Dining Services.
+Third, resident students who are of legal age shall observe the regulations controlling the possession, use or distribution of alcohol within residence areas.
 Students should refer to the Resident Student Handbook and Guidelines for Community Living for these regulations.